jemmy512/book-notes/SE/refactoring-2.md

         }
     }
     ```
-    When I move the subclass code to the delegate, I’ll need to call the parent case—but I can’t just call `this._host._basePrice` without getting into an endless recursion.
+    When I move the subclass code to the delegate, I’ll need to call the parent case - but I can’t just call `this._host._basePrice` without getting into an endless recursion.

     I have a couple of options here.
 One is to apply `Extract Function` on the base calculation to allow me to separate the dispatch logic from price calculation.
     ```js